Kilmacud Crokes GAA: The Sevens

-Kilmacud Crokes are also famous as the hosts of the Sevens football and hurling competitions each year.
+Kilmacud Crokes are also known for hosting the Sevens football and hurling competitions each year.
 Separate competitions are held on the weekends of the various All-Ireland Finals in September.

 For example, the Football competition is held on the Saturday before the All-Ireland Football final and the Hurling competition is held on the Saturday before the All-Ireland Hurling final.
 The Sevens were first played in 1973 and have since become an integral part of the All-Ireland weekends and feature on sports news programmes.
-Famous players and officials from the GAA are normally present on the day.
 Discussions and previews of the All-Ireland final on the following day are the subject of a lot of the media broadcasts.

 The competitions run from the morning through to the evening.
 The games are played at various locations in and around Stillorgan including Glenalbyn, Deer Park, St Benildus College, St Olaf's and Silverpark.
 The finals are always played in Glenalbyn.
 The games are played with teams of seven players with two-halves of ten minutes each.
 Erin's Own of Cork and Castlewellan of Down were crowned Hurling and Football Sevens Champions for 2006 respectively.
 Longstone of Down won the 2007 football competition.

 Record

 1990s

-Kilmacud Crokes won the All-Ireland Senior Club Football Championship final on St. Patrick's Day, 1995 under the management of Tommy Lyons.
+Kilmacud Crokes won the All-Ireland Senior Club Football Championship final on St Patrick's Day, 1995 under the management of Tommy Lyons.
 Kilmacud Crokes, captained by Mick Dillon, beat Bellaghy of Derry with a scoreline of 0–8 to 0–5 in front of 18,544 fans at Croke Park.
 Mick Pender famously saved Damian Cassidy's (Bellaghy) penalty and won the title for Kilmacud.
 The game will be remembered as one of the coldest days club football final history.

 Another county title followed in 1998.
 Crokes beat Na Fianna in the final.
 Wins over James Stephens, Kilkenny and Stradbally, Laois set up one of the most memorable Leinster club finals in recent years.
 Crokes played three games against Éire Óg, Carlow; they eventually lost however.